 The sophomore effort, Slow Moving Planet, was released January 2018.
 The tracks on this record range from the gritty-in-your-face-straight-up-guitar-driven rock of Barking at the Gods to the heartfelt lyrics of If You Leave.
 The final track, Political Correction, “shouts out warnings like a clipping audio meter.”

-After a brief hiatus in 2019, the guys have reconvened to record their third record, No Small Plans, which will be released in June 2020.
+After a brief hiatus in 2019, the guys reconvened to record their third record, No Small Plans, which released in June 2020.
 The album offers an interesting spin on human relationships.
 The band pens some interesting observations, all masterfully woven into their murderous grooves, that range from hard rock anthem "In My Head" to the nostalgic, angelic, dream-like feelings of "Swarm."

 Big Murder has been compared to bands like Incubus, Radiohead, Rage Against the Machine, and Foo Fighters.
 That broad range of style stems from the band’s philosophy that music should be sonically interesting, but also touch the individual heart and soul of their listeners.
 When they write, there are no rules or formulas, so their songs are always unique, and never boring.

 The next year is going to be a big one for this band.
 The new album is their best work yet.
 Stages will rock with the band’s thunder after the release.
 So, the message here is to check out the tour schedule, ‘cause, “Big Murder has a lot of musical weaponry with which to kill!”